 • human hair wigs can withstand the heat.
 You can style them.
 However, you want them to.
 But we will still recommend using them as less as possible.

 It will depend on how much dirt your wig accumulates.
 But remember, with each wash, your wig will reduce its lifetime.
 So, you have to try not to wash it very often.
 We suggest washing the wig after 14 days of wear or more if possible.
 Also, try to use fewer hair styling products.
 And wear a wig cap.
 It absorbs all the oils and sebum that your scalp produces daily.

 Can I use a regular shampoo to wash my wig?

 No. You cannot.
 Or rather you should not.
 Wig shampoos are far gentler than your regular shampoos.
 Regular shampoos are made to strip off the oil that your scalp produces.
 Since wigs don’t come in contact with your scalp, it doesn’t accumulate the oil.
 If you use regular shampoo on a synthetic wig, it will strip off the chemicals that keep it softer.
 If you use it on a human hair wig, it can change or fade the color.
-If it’s colored or a highlighted wig, the regular shampoo will oxidize it and changing its color.
+If it’s colored or a highlighted wig, the regular shampoo will oxidize it and change its color.

 Even after washing it, you have to maintain it.
 You have to make sure that you never wear your wig to bed.
 It will damage the hair fibers.
 Sunlight and chlorine water damages the hair fibers.
-With time you will lose hairs, and the wig will not look the same as it looked when you first brought it.
+With time you will lose hair, and the wig will not look the same as it looked when you first brought it.
 But if you maintain and take proper care, use wig shampoo, and follow other things mentioned in this article, your wig will last a much longer time than expected.